Drafts

 Dispensing a draft

-- Go to the 'Drafts' page and select the draft that is ready to be dispensed.
+- Select the 'Draft' that is ready to be dispensed.

 - Once a draft has been created, any copies of the actual prescription can be uploaded to the documents section of the draft.